-When a potential threat comes to the attention of the threat assessment team, it is their job to determine not only whether a threat has been made or communicated, but also if an individual(s) poses a danger to self or others and is potentially on a pathway to violence.
+When a potential threat comes to the threat assessment team, it is their job to determine not only whether a threat has been made or communicated, but also if a person poses a danger to self or others and is potentially on a pathway to violence.
 A threat may involve threatening statements to others or behaviors that are threatening, aberrant, or concerning.
 The team then implements a strategy to continue to assess, monitor, and manage the case.

-The goal of the threat assessment process is the safety of the school community, ensuring that a range of strategies such as mentoring, counseling, support, confrontation, addressing inappropriate behavior and setting reasonable boundaries, termination of employment, or an arrest or prosecution are used in a measured and appropriate manner.
+The goal of the threat assessment process is the health, safety, and well-being of the school community, ensuring that a range of strategies such as mentoring, counseling, support, confrontation, addressing inappropriate behavior and setting reasonable boundaries, termination of employment, or an arrest or prosecution are used in a measured and appropriate manner.
 The ultimate objective is to prevent violence.